 Now here's the problem. . .

 Chris Cornell's death was publicly ruled a "suicidal hanging", despite the fact that he sustained several bodily injuries on his last night alive, a clean toxicology report to follow.
 Chris sustained serious external and internal injuries more so than Jeffrey Epstein; a high profile convicted sex offender.
-Yet seemingly, all common people and medical professionals alike are in favour of murder to Epstein.
+Yet seemingly, all common people and medical professionals alike are in favour Epstein's death as a homicide.

-I didn't want to discuss nor correlate Chris Cornell to Jeffrey Epstein, due to the continuing abundance of theories with Chris's involvement in ending human trafficking, along with related discussions involving Chester Bennington, other celebrities, freelance journalists, political and corporate figures.
+I didn't want to discuss nor correlate Chris Cornell to Jeffrey Epstein due to the continuing abundance of theories with Chris's involvement in ending human trafficking, along with related discussions involving Chester Bennington, celebrities, freelance journalists, political and corporate figures.

 While I acknowledge that the theory of Chris's philanthropy may have eventually lead to his death, the continuous notion that Chris engaged himself heavily in vigilantism I can't fully stand by.